An XAI View on Explainable ASP: Methods, Systems, and Perspectives: Forms of Explanations in ASP

 \subsection{Local Explanations}

-Local explanations in terms of ASP, this amounts to explaining the reasoning behind an obtained answer set.
+Local explanations in terms of ASP amount to explaining the reasoning behind an obtained answer set.
 In particular, given an answer set $I$ of a program $P$, a user might ask questions about the presence or absence of certain atoms in $I$.

 \emph{\bf $Q_1:$ Given $I\in \mi{AS}(P)$, why $I \models \ell$ for some literal $\ell$?}